sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Declaring a new Admin class
 ---------------------------

-Once you have created an admin class, you must declare the class to use it.
-Like
+Once you have created an admin class, you need to make the framework aware of it.
+To do that, you need to add a tag with the name ``sonata.admin`` to the service.
+Parameters for that tag are:
+* ``manager_type``: Label of the document manager to inject;
+* ``group``: A label to allow grouping on the dashboard;
+* ``label``: Label to use for the name of the entity this manager handles;

+Examples:

 .. code-block:: xml